BSc (Geography); PhD (Social Geography)

 Her current research focuses on the Ethical Preparedness in Genomic Medicine (EPPiGen) study; a Wellcome Trust Collaborative Award in Humanities and Social Sciences.
 Employing an interdisciplinary approach, the project explores the ethical and social challenges that arise for those living and working with genetic and genomic results, along with the perspectives of wider publics.
-Concurrently, she is a senior researcher on the YouthLife programme, Co-Investigator of TeC-19, an international QLR study of teenagers in COVID-19 times; and senior advisor on Bukhali, a study of women’s journeys to motherhood in Soweto, South Africa.
+Concurrently, she is a senior researcher on the YouthLife programme and senior advisor on Bukhali, a study of women’s journeys to motherhood in Soweto, South Africa.

 Susie is a keen methodologist specialising in the use of qualitative methodologies, particularly creative, participatory and longitudinal approaches, as well as, qualitative secondary analysis.
 She was the Principal Investigator of a National Centre for Research Methods project assessing the implications of using remote interview methods in qualitative work.
 With colleagues, she also developed a new breadth-and-depth method for large-scale qualitative analysis and co-founded the Big Qual Analysis Resource Hub.

 Using collaborative autoethnography to explore the teaching of qualitative research methods in medicine.